Surrogacy provides hope to couples who cannot carry a pregnancy to term and deliver a child.

-Park Avenue Fertility may require that a clinical social worker or licensed psychologist interview and assess the surrogate’s understanding of the physical, emotional and legal ramifications along with her psychological preparedness and suitability.
-A standardized psychological test called the MMPI may be performed and scored by a licensed psychologist.
+Park Avenue Fertility requires that a clinical social worker or licensed psychologist interview and assess the surrogate’s understanding of the physical, emotional and legal ramifications along with her psychological preparedness and suitability.
+A standardized psychological test called the MMPI is performed and scored by a licensed psychologist.

-The surrogate undergoes a complete history and physical, including a pelvic exam with Pap smear and cultures.
-The surrogate is instructed regarding the administration, dosages, timing and safety of each medication including Lupron by injection, gonadotropin by injection and HCG.
+The surrogate is instructed regarding the administration, dosages, timing, and safety of each medication including Lupron by injection, gonadotropin by injection and HCG.
 Arrangements for the ordering and delivery of medications will also be made.

-The surrogate undergoes testing for any infectious diseases including but not limited to HIV I, HIV II, Hepatitis, Syphilis, Rubella, etc.
+The surrogate undergoes testing for any infectious diseases including but not limited to HIV I, HIV II, Hepatitis, Syphilis, Chlamydia, Gonorrhea, and Rubella.

 Monitoring for Oocyte Retrieval:

-The donor or intended mother or surrogate depending on whose oocytes are being retrieved, is monitored carefully with periodic blood tests and multiple ultrasounds to determine hormone levels, regulate medications and track follicular development.
+The donor or intended mother, depending on whose oocytes are being retrieved, is monitored carefully with periodic blood tests and multiple ultrasounds to determine hormone levels, regulate medications and track follicular development.

 Monitoring for Embryo Transfer:

-The surrogate is monitored carefully with periodic blood tests to determine hormone levels, regulate medications and track development of the uterine lining to determine the readiness for embryo transfer.
-Office visits will include ultrasounds, phlebotomy, injection teaching session for the medications Lupron and Progesterone, and a uterine sounding/mock embryo transfer is performed.
+The surrogate is monitored carefully with periodic blood tests to determine hormone levels, regulate medications and track the development of the uterine lining to determine the readiness for embryo transfer.
+Office visits will include ultrasounds, phlebotomy, injection teaching session for the medications Lupron and Progesterone, and a uterine sounding/mock embryo transfer will be performed.

 Anesthesia for Oocyte Retrieval:

-Anesthesiology services are provided by Medical Anesthesiology Associates, P.C., for the oocyte retrieval.
+Anesthesiology services are provided for the oocyte retrieval.

 Oocyte Retrieval Procedure: